brendenwest/it122/2_functions/notes.rst

 		};
 	});

-Creates an object with 2 methods -
+Creates an object with 2 methods:

 - myCounter.increment(n); // increments the local variable ‘counter,
 - myCounter.getValue(); // returns the current value of ‘counter’